RadioAstronomySoftwareGroup/pyuvsim/docs/developers.rst

 Running a Reference Simulation with pytest-benchmark
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run a single core regression test of the reference simulations, you need to specify a reference
-simulation with the ``refsim`` flag and use ``benchmark-only``.
-Additionally, you need to use
-mpiexec to run pytest as follows:
+To run a single core regression test of the reference simulations, you need to specify a reference simulation with the ``refsim`` flag and use ``benchmark-only``.
+Additionally, you need to use mpiexec to run pytest as follows:

     .. code-block:: python

         # use mpiexec to run pytest specifying one core
         > mpiexec -n 1 -np 1 pytest --refsim=1.1_uniform --benchmark-only

 Here "1.1_uniform" would be the specific reference simulation being tested.
-You can use the ``refsim``
-flag multiple times to parametrize multiple reference simulations: ``--refsim=refsim1 --refsim=refsim2``.
+You can use the ``refsim`` flag multiple times to parametrize multiple reference simulations: ``--refsim=refsim1 --refsim=refsim2``.
+Multiple simulations can also be specified with ``--refsim={refsim1,refsim2,...}``.

-We run single core regression tests of the available reference simulations with pytest and pytest-benchmark via our github ci workflow on every push or pull request.
+We run single core regression tests of the available reference simulations with pytest and pytest-benchmark via our github ci workflow on every pull request.
 We do so to ensure output and runtime consistency.
 As we only run the simulations with a single core, the benchmarking aspect of these tests is only relevant for linear operations and not a test of any parallelism.
+Historical simulation output is currently stored on the Brown Digital Repository.

 The available ``refsim`` values are: